Data Transfer using GoCommands¶

 Sync a local directory with a collection in the Data Store:

-gocmd put --progress -f -K --icat --diff --delete /local/dir/ /iplant/home/myUser/mydir/
+gocmd put --progress -f -K --icat --diff --delete /local/dir/ /iplant/home/myUser/mydir/This command uploads the local directory

-in the Data Store, syncing any new or updated files.
+/local/dir/to/iplant/home/myUser/mydir/in the Data Store, syncing any new or updated files.
 It also removes extra files in the destination collection that do not exist locally.- The

-flag transfers only new or modified files, comparing sizes and checksums. - The
+--diffflag transfers only new or modified files, comparing sizes and checksums. - The

-flag removes files from the destination that don't exist in the source.
+--deleteflag removes files from the destination that don't exist in the source.

 This command is equivalent to:

-gocmd sync --progress -K --icat --delete /local/dir/ i:/iplant/home/myUser/mydir/
+gocmd sync --progress -K --icat --delete /local/dir/ i:/iplant/home/myUser/mydir/ - The

 -